Xrayez/godot-anl/README.md

 The master branch aims to be in sync with Godot's master branch.
 Checkout other branches and/or releases for compatible versions.

-## WIP features:
+## Notable features:

+* generate height, normal and bump maps from noise directly;
 * ability to construct noise from visual nodes in editor;
 * make custom modular noise as components from base nodes.

 ![Visual Accidental Noise Workbench](examples/images/visual_noise.png)

-The code structure is somewhat established for visual noise but can't be considered stable.
+[2.0 Alpha] The code structure is established for the visual noise but can't be considered stable.
 Feel free to report bugs and contribute!

 ## Overview